Nechir-89/Nechir-89/README.md

-- 👋 Hi, I’m Nechir
+👋 Hi, I’m Nechir
-- :computer: I’m a Software developer and Founder of Techcamp
+:computer: I’m a Teacher, Software developer, and Founder of Techcamp Team.

 <!---
 Nechir-89/Nechir-89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.